Festivals & Events

 The Otaimatsu Festival

-Every evening during the Omizutori festival period, you can witness the fiery Otaimatsu Festival.
-Young ascetics run back and forth along the temple's balcony, carrying huge pine torches.
+Every evening during the Shuni-e period, you can witness the fiery Otaimatsu Festival.
+Torches are used to light the way for monks to go to the temple, carried by "doji."
 The constant movement and whipping around causes sparks to scatter upon the crowd below.
 These sparks are said to grant protection from evil spirits.

-Omizutori is actually the highlight of 14 days of praying.
-During this time, worshippers are expected to confess all of their sins to the Kanon statue and offer up prayers for world peace and a good harvest.
+Shuni-e is actually the highlight of 14 days of praying.
+During this time monks repent on behalf of the people for their sins, and offer up prayers for world peace and a good harvest.